 Our resident property expert, Matthew Gilligan, has developed over 230 sections and built many houses for resale.
 His expertise in development, strong background in taxation and legal structures, and on-the-job experience in property make him a great adviser to have in your team for planning and conducting property developments and putting your fundamentals in place.

-Getting the tax structures right, getting the banking right, and planning the costing and project management are things GRA and NZ Property Mentors can start you off in the right direction with.
+Getting the tax structures right, getting the banking right, planning the costing, and project management are things GRA and our development consultancy, Property Central (a subsidiary of GRA), can start you off in the right direction with.

-Designing the right tax structure is essential for asset protection, tax minimization, and controlling your bankers.
-For example, you should try to separate your home from your investment bankers, so if something bad happens, your home is not automatically taken by the investment bankers.
-Top do this, you need a blend of trusts and companies, and the right fiance broker working with your accountant.
-This is what the GRA asset Planning team do.
+Designing the right tax structure is essential for asset protection, tax minimisation, and controlling your bankers.
+For example, you should try to separate your home from your investment bankers so if something bad happens, your home is not automatically taken by the bank.
+To do this, you need a blend of trusts and companies, and the right finance broker working with your accountant.
+This is what the GRA asset planning team do.
 They work with clients to get your tax structures right first time.

 At GRA we use of a blend of mentors, accountants and good finance brokers, that together make up our clients' team of experts.
 Using our recommended team de-risks trading and investment, because experience stops you making expensive mistakes.

-Identifying all the costs and the likely selling price, is part of the science of property investment, and the Property Analysis Tools in our Wealth Suite are a great way to identify costs.
+Identifying all the costs and the likely selling price, is part of the science of property investment.
+The Property Analysis Tools in our Wealth Suite are a great way to identify costs.
 Coupled with experienced people, this significantly reduces risk for investors.
 Everything you might be considering doing has been done before.
 By taking advice from experienced investors who are in the game themselves, you can avoid many of the pitfalls and mistakes that people make.
-Click here to meet NZ Property Mentors.

 For taxation, structures and accounting assistance, click here to meet with GRA.